FAQ

 I'm pregnant - what fish should I eat?

 Limit your consumption of Swordfish, Mackerel, or Tilefish, to 2 times per week or less.
 Stay with Snapper, Halibut, Salmon, Cod or Lobster to name a few.
 These contain little or no mercury.
-Every one else not pregnant...
-Good news!
-You would have to eat Swordfish every day, for quite some time to even approach an "above -safe" level of mercury according to the FDA.

-What's the truth behind Farmed Salmon & PCB's?
+What's the truth behind PCB's?

 Polychlorinated biphenyls, commonly referred to as PCB's, occur in not only farmed Salmon, but also Wild fish, as well as Beef, Poultry, Pork, AND Dairy products.
 PCB's are colorless, have no smell and no taste.
 Salmon acquire PCB's from the food that they eat.
 PCB's occur in North American Salmon at about 10 parts per BILLION.